wdmartin44-collab/wdmartin44/README.md

 **Accounting & Business Analytics Student @ NC State University**

-Aspiring data scientist with a strong foundation in accounting and financial analysis.
+Aspiring accountant with a strong foundation in data analytics and financial analysis.
 I leverage technical skills in Python, SQL, and machine learning to solve complex business problems, with a focus on financial forecasting, risk assessment, and business intelligence.

 ## Background